 We both got our own white pizza and our friends both got red pizzas, we were all impressed and don’t understand how it’s not on more NYC pizza round-ups.

 Even though this Brooklyn pizza spot has won awards, I still feel like this spot is a little under the radar and easier to nab a table at than some of the others mentioned on this list.

 Dellarocco’s also has menu items that are Vegan and Gluten-Free.

-Saraghina is a Bed Stuy mainstay and worth the travel it time it takes you to get here.
+Saraghina is a Bed Stuy mainstay and worth the travel time it takes you to get here.
 This reservation-free spot is one that’s worth the wait.
-Beyond serving some of the best pizza in Brooklyn, they have an impressive wine list and other fresh-made Italian fare also worthy of sampling or sharing with the table.
-But first thing’s first, you have to come for their Neapolitan style pizzas.
+Beyond serving some of the best pizza in Brooklyn, they have an impressive wine list and other fresh-made Italian fares also worthy of sampling or sharing with the table.
+But first thing first, you have to come for their Neapolitan-style pizzas.

-They have all the classic pizzas including margherita and bufula, both of which are highly recommended.
-They also always have rotating specialty pizzas that changes with each season.
+They have all the classic pizzas including Margherita and bufula, both of which are highly recommended.
+They also always have rotating specialty pizzas that change with each season.

 For white pizza, the funghi & tartufo is also amazing.
 As far as appetizers go, make sure you order the fresh baked focaccia & whipped ricotta and a salad.

 Saraghina is by far one of the best restaurants in Bed Stuy, the indoor aesthetics are great but the best spot is in the backyard on the patio.
 Dinner gets busy quickly but if you can, I definitely recommend sitting outside.
 They do have cocktails you can order while you wait!

 Address: 459 Court Street, Carroll Gardens